superjax/website/content/lie_algebra_tutorial/01-vectors.md

 Unfortunately, rigorous Lie theory also comes with a lot of vocabulary and subtlety that can discourage the uninitiated.
-Therefore, I'm are going to deliberately gloss over a lot of the nuance and subtlety that exists in the ideas of Lie Groups, and attempt to supply \emph{just enough} information to give you the vocabulary and intuition necessary to understand and implement most of the state-of-the art robotics literature.
+Therefore, I'm are going to deliberately gloss over a lot of the nuance and subtlety that exists in the ideas of Lie Groups, and attempt to supply _just enough_ information to give you the vocabulary and intuition necessary to understand and implement most of the state-of-the art robotics literature.
 Pretty much everything in this document comes from the following papers: \cite{Barfoot2019,Drummond2014,Ethan2019,Sola2019,schwichtenberg_2015}.